 You should leave your roast uncovered when baking as it will help to get a nicer skin and will allow it to cook properly.

-It's best to use prime rib that is at or close to room temperature rather than chilled and straight from the fridge.
+It's best to use prime rib that is at or is close to room temperature rather than chilled and straight from the fridge.
 This is because it will cook more evenly and reach temperature faster.

 📖 Recipe